Chilham Circular walk

 If doing the Wye to Chilham option, Chilham is one stop beyond Wye, so you will need a day return to Chilham.

-With the pub closed it is currently academic, but to get to lunch in Sole Street comfortably by 1pm, take a train that arrives at Chilham no later than 11am.
+When the pub in Sole Street is open (weekends only), take a train that arrives at Chilham no later than 11am to get to lunch in time.

 Points of interest

-Godmersham Park was one of three country estates owned by Edward, the brother of the writer Jane Austen.
+Godmersham Park was one of three country estates owned by Edward, the brother of the writer Jane Austen, and as such is depicted on the back of the £10 note.
 We know from her letters that she made several visits to it, and she describes having dinner with the owners of Chilham Castle, so she would certainly have travelled the route between the two houses taken by this walk.
 The house is now a college and its interior is changed from Jane’s day, but the exterior is substantially as it was.

 One assumes that Jane also walked around the estate and enjoyed its tranquil countryside (then undisturbed by the A28), but in fact her letters – written to her sister Cassandra – never discuss such matters, instead focusing on people and gossip.